freeCodeCamp/freeCodeCamp/guide/english/css/css3-backgrounds/index.md

 ### Background Image

 The `background-image` property specifies an image to use as background of an element.
-By default, the image repeat itself to covers the entire surface of the element.
+By default, the image repeats itself to cover the entire surface of the element.

 ```css
    background-image: url("GitHub-Mark.png");